 For applications approved by the scientific review group, the Council may do any of the following:

-- Concur with all recommendations of the study section, including budget and duration of support;
+- Concur with all recommendations of the study section, including the budget and duration of support;

-- Recommend deferral of the application for review by the same or a different study section in those instances where the investigator submitted an appeal and Council concluded that the review appeared to have been flawed.
+- Recommend deferral of the application for review by the same or a different study section in those instances where the investigator appealed the outcome and Council concluded that the review appeared to have been flawed.

-The Council is asked to apprise staff of applications with special significance, such as those in which the area of research is especially important or emerging, or the method or approach is particularly outstanding.
+The Council is asked to apprise staff of applications with special significance, such as those of high risk/high impact or in an especially important/emerging area of research, or where the method or approach is particularly novel.
 Staff also should be made aware of applications that may need special consideration because of Institute policies, such as those from new/early stage investigators.
 Council may designate an application as high program priority (HPP), indicating that it should be given additional consideration for funding.
 Council may also designate an application as low program priority (LPP), which signals low enthusiasm for funding.

 Institute staff also bring to Council’s attention applications from well-funded investigators (those who have more than $750,000 in direct costs for research) for additional consideration.

-Applications that raise no special issues need not be discussed individually.
+Applications that raise no special issues are not discussed individually.
 On these, Council may vote en bloc concurrence with the recommendations of the study section.

-Issues and concerns that pertain to one division will be discussed in one of two concurrent breakout sessions.
-Specific issues requiring a Council vote and applications submitted under requests for applications (RFAs) are discussed in the full Council closed session.
+While issues and concerns that pertain to one division will be discussed in breakout sessions, some items cut across divisional boundaries and will be handled in the full closed session of Council, as are applications submitted under Requests for Applications (RFAs).
 In addition, where NIGMS serves as the lead or administrative Institute for NIH Common Fund initiatives, the Council usually performs the second level of review for these applications.
-Other confidential items, such as reports of administrative site visits, may also be discussed.

 Emergency Procedures for Council Meetings